bogdankharchenko/typed-laravel-settings/README.md

 ```

 #### Set Settings

 Changing the values will persist them into the database.
+When updating settings, cache will automatically be flushed.

 ```php

 /** @var \App\Models\User $user */